Geoffray Durbant: Club career

 Durbant is a youth academy graduate of Red Star.
-He made his senior debut on 18 May 2012 as a 69th minute substitute for Cédric Sabin in a 2–0 win against Vannes.
+He made his senior debut for the club on 18 May 2012 as a 69th minute substitute for Cédric Sabin in a 2–0 win against Vannes.

-Durbant scored 15 goals for Sedan during 2019–20 Championnat National 2 season and was league top scorer when the competition was terminated due to COVID-19 pandemic in April 2020.
+Durbant scored 15 goals for Sedan during the 2019–20 Championnat National 2 season and was the league top scorer before the competition was terminated due to COVID-19 pandemic in April 2020.
 In June 2020, he joined Bastia-Borgo.

-On 7 June 2021, Laval announced the signing of Durbant on a two year deal.
+On 7 June 2021, Laval announced the signing of Durbant on a two-year deal.
 He helped the club achieve promotion in his first season, winning the Championnat National.
+On 21 July 2023, he joined Châteauroux.

+On 16 January 2025, Durban signed with Sochaux in Championnat National until the end of the season, with an option to extend for the 2025–26 season.
+In August 2025, he joined FC 93 BBG.

 International career

 Born in France, Durbant represents Guadeloupe at international level.
 He received his maiden call-up to the Guadeloupe national team in November 2019.
 He made his debut on 18 November by scoring two goals in a 10–0 CONCACAF Nations League win against the Turks and Caicos Islands.